Kansas man sentenced in Capitol riot ‘ridiculously ashamed’

-WASHINGTON (AP) — A Kansas City, Kansas, contractor said he was was “ridiculously ashamed” before he was sentenced Monday to four months of incarceration for joining a mob’s attack on the U.S. Capitol.
+WASHINGTON (AP) — A Kansas City, Kansas, man said he was “ridiculously ashamed” before he was sentenced Monday to four months of incarceration for joining a mob’s attack on the U.S. Capitol.

 U.S. District Judge Tanya S. Chutkan also ordered 48-year-old Kasey Hopkins to pay $500 restitution in a video conference hearing.
 His incarceration will be followed by 24 months of probation, The Kansas City Star reports.